Mosai-K/git-basic-exercises/README.md

-This is Kopano's README file on git Bash
+This is Kopano's README file on git Bash.
+Lets continue learning